ctfhacker/cart/benchmarks/README.md

 This benchmark script measures the Python reference implementation to establish a performance baseline we will replicate in Rust.

-- Scenarios mirror unit tests in `cart-py/unittests/test_cart.py` (empty, small, large, metadata, is_cart).
+- Scenarios mirror unit tests in `.venv/lib64/python3.11/site-packages/cart/unittests/test_cart.py` (empty, small, large, metadata, is_cart).
 - Outputs JSON with per-iteration timings and throughput (MiB/s) for pack/unpack scenarios.

 ## Run

 Ensure the `cart` package is importable.
-The script auto-adds `cart-py` to `PYTHONPATH` if run from the repo root.
+The script auto-adds `.venv/lib64/python3.11/site-packages/cart` to `PYTHONPATH` if run from the repo root.

 Examples: